 This is an Education Scotland leadership programme.

 Into Headship is Scotland’s national programme for aspiring headteachers.
-On successful completion of the programme participants will be awarded the GTCS Standard for Headship, which will become mandatory for all new headteachers from August 2020.
+On successful completion of the programme participants will be awarded the GTCS Standard for Headship, which is a mandatory requirement for all new headteachers in Scotland.
 The programme is delivered in partnership between universities, local authorities and Education Scotland and awards a 60-credit postgraduate certificate at SCQF level 11 which can form part of a Masters leadership pathway.

 Into Headship aims to ensure aspiring headteachers are supported to develop and continue to build the necessary knowledge, skills and understanding required of senior leaders in leading a dynamic school community.
-The qualification is aimed at those teachers whose next post will be that of a headteacher, likely to be within two to three years.
+The programme is aimed at those teachers who aspire to achieving the post of headteacher within the next 2-3 years.